 Is now the Time to Talk?

-  As we all endure a third nationwide lockdown with all its attendant social distancing and communication restrictions, it seems the need to talk about what we are feeling is more powerful than ever.
+As we all become attuned to the new normal with all its attendant social distancing and communication restrictions, it seems the need to talk about what we are feeling is more powerful than ever.
 It has been reported that mental health helplines have received unprecedented levels of calls over the last year.
 80% of callers to one such helpline mentioned lockdown – with the fear of isolation and money worries leaving callers desperate for help.
 We have also seen an unprecedented increase in the demand for talking therapies.
 This is not a trend that is easing up any time soon.

 At the same time that many of us feel the need to reach out for support, others may still believe that simply talking about it all will not help.
 Talking about our problems may for some conjure up images of lying on a couch with a detached observer monitoring our every word.
 However, such images are borne of a different age and are not readily applicable to the modern framework in which most talking therapies now operate.

 Talking Therapies – the aims

 Talking as a therapeutic treatment has advanced considerably in recent decades, especially through the Improving Access to Psychological Therapies (IAPT) programme which can be accessed within the NHS and via our Richmond Wellbeing Service.
 These therapies are now as commonplace as going to your GP.

 At their heart talking therapies are treatments which involve talking to a trained professional over a period of time about your thoughts, feelings and behaviour.
 There are many different types but they all aim to:

 - give us a safe time and place to talk, cry, or just think;

 - help us make sense of things and understand ourselves better;